 With John Gillow

-John Gillow, author and lecturer, has been combing the world for more than forty years researching and collecting folk textiles.
+John Gillow, author and lecturer, has been combing the world for more than 40 years researching and collecting folk textiles.
 The fruits of his labour will be made available in three sessions, giving the participants a unique opportunity to view, handle, and study textiles from his wide-ranging collection.
+Many of these textiles will also be for sale.

 Usually such textiles are only to be seen within the context of a museum, where they are kept under glass or held in deep storage.
 John will talk about the individual textiles, the techniques used in their construction, and their social, cultural, and historical context.
 In addition, John will elaborate on where and when he collected them, giving insight into the characters of the individuals who led him to each piece or who actually made it.
 The textiles will serve as tactile markers from which John will weave anecdotes from a lifetime of travel.

-There are three one-day workshops which may be taken alone or in combination.
+These workshops may be taken alone or in combination.

 Countries and regions covered in Day 1 are - West Asia: Turkey, Syria, Arabia, Iran, Afghanistan, Central Asia, and Pakistan.